Location (via Chuchinka-Red Rocky FSR):

 essential (if it's still flooded and you do decide to hop around).

-Service Road, and is close to several recreation sites situated by
+Service Road North of Prince George, and is close to several recreation sites situated by

 Tacheeda Lakes.
 It's an easy-to-moderately challenging trail, which